Ergonomics: Adjustable Standing vs. Fixed-Height Desks

 The One-Size-Fits-All Myth: Why Your Fixed-Height Desk Fails Your Body

 For decades, the traditional office desk has been a staple of workplaces and home offices.
 Typically standing at a fixed height of around 29 inches (73.5 cm), it was designed to be a universal solution.
 However, this one-size-fits-all approach is fundamentally flawed.
-Human bodies are not uniform, and forcing a diverse population to adapt to a static piece of furniture is a direct cause of musculoskeletal strain and discomfort.
+Human bodies are not uniform, and forcing a diverse population to adapt to a static piece of furniture is a common cause of musculoskeletal strain and discomfort.

 Eureka Ergonomic Aero Pro Wing-Shaped Standing Desk, Black Gaming Desk Setup.